UltraToon/void-guide/readme.md

 ## Installation Guide
-  1. Start with a GLIBC base media and do the voidlinux setup as anon sudo
+  1. Start with a GLIBC base media and do the voidlinux setup as root
   2. Set up partitions as 256M-512M EFI and rest to a EXT4 RootFS (Will setup a zram block later)
 ### **[ Boot System ]**
-  3. Add user and visudo it since void installer wont work

-    # useradd -m -G input,audio,video,bluetooth,wheel,storage ivan
-    # visudo

 ## Post Guide
   1. Install xtools, vim, and base-devel: **HIGHLY RECOMMEND**